AsmLuna/basic-dwm/README.md

-The only patch applied is "statusallmons", default terminal is kitty
+The only patch applied is "statusallmons"
 # Dependencies
 For the bar you need xsetroot, font awesome and pulseaudio.
+Terminal: kitty
 # Example xinitrc
 ```
 exec dwm &